marlinspike/tiny_llm_server/README.md

 # FastAPI Model Serving

-This FastAPI application serves as a versatile API for generating text using models from Hugging Face's Transformers library.
-It supports dynamic model loading based on environment variables and command-line arguments, allowing for easy switching between models such as TinyLlama, Phi-2, and Orca-2-7b.
+This FastAPI application serves as a versatile API for generating text using models from Hugging Face's Transformers library, and provides you a Light SLLM Server, as well as a basic GUI front-end.
+It supports dynamic model loading based on environment variables and command-line arguments, allowing for easy switching between models such as Mistral, TinyLlama, Phi-2, and Orca-2-7b.

 ## Features